Bidyut-Kr-Das/compilerDesignLab/readme.md

 > Assignment 15

 Write a program in lex to check wheather "bb" is present in the given string or not.

+> Assignment 16

+Write a program in lex to count frequency of a perticular word in a given file.